elvina226/Distributed-MobilityDB-Docker-Image/README.md

 Load your dataset (e.g. AIS Piraeus dataset) and begin experimenting with distributed spatiotemporal queries.

-Use the Python script for cleaning and preprocessing of the AIS dataset before loading it into the database.
+Run the provided SQL files to initialize the schema and load queries.

-Use the SQL files for database setup, schema definitions, and the benchmark queries.
+Use the Python scripts to clean and preprocess raw AIS data.

-Use the R script for creating Figures summarizing runtime performance for the benchmark queries.
+Generate runtime comparison plots with the R scripts.

 **For detailed steps, see the provided documentation:**